starzonmyarmz/iamdanielmarino.com/src/work/project-overview-and-analysis.md

 ---
-title: Project Overview and Analysis
+title: Projects Overview and Analysis
-blurb:
+blurb: Making better sense of all the data you put into Harvest.
 order: 2
 ---